ninoseki/sqlmodel-filters/README.md

 A value of the `relationships` keyword argument should be a dict which has:

-- `join`: a many-to-many relationship to join
+- `join`: a many-to-many relationship to join.
+- `isouter`: whether to generate LEFT OUTER join or not.
+Defaults to `False`.
+- `full`: whether to generate FULL OUTER join or not.
+Defaults to `False`.
-- `model`: a model of a many-to-many relationship
+- `model`: a model of a many-to-many relationship.

 For example: